Petty misdemeanors are usually considered less serious than misdemeanors and carry less severe punishments and penalties.

-All types of misdemeanors are less serious than felonies, which can result in imprisonment of up to a year.
+All types of misdemeanors are less serious than felonies, which can result in imprisonment of more than a year.

 Some examples of petty misdemeanors include things like minor traffic infractions – such as a speeding ticket – or even being caught with drug paraphernalia or a small amount of marijuana.

 Gross misdemeanors are often used for repeat offenses.
 For example, if you were to commit domestic assault against the same person within a 10-year period you might be charged with a gross misdemeanor.
-A second DWI is also a gross misdemeanor.
+A second DWI within 10 years is a gross misdemeanor.

 You generally won’t be arrested for a petty misdemeanor.
 You’ll be issued a citation by law enforcement or be sent a citation in the mail.
 Since the penalties for petty misdemeanors are just fines you likely won’t be required to appear in court.
-However, payment of a petty misdemeanor fine is essentially pleading guilty to the offense, which may have negative ramifications for your driver’s license or insurance.
+However, payment of a petty misdemeanor fine is essentially pleading guilty to the offense, which may have negative ramifications for your driver’s license, insurance, or employment.

 Should I Take My Petty Misdemeanor to Court?